Planning for Business Owners

-If you are at or near retirement age we strongly advise you to sell your business sooner rather than later.
+If you are at or near retirement age we strongly advise you to consider beginning the steps needed to sell your business.
 Why?
-Here are some important points to consider:
+Here are some specific points to consider:

-Health Concerns.
-Donít wait until your health forces you sell.
-Putting yourself into the position of having to sell for health reasons could potentially have the following result.
+Health Concerns: Donít wait until your health forces you sell.
+Putting yourself in the position of having to sell for health reasons could possibly have very negative consequences.
+Here are some examples.

-1. Buyers could likely learn of your health problems and believe that you may be far more flexible in your price and terms than if you were healthy and werenít forced to sell.
+1. Buyers may learn of your health problems and believe that you will be far more flexible in your price and terms than if you were healthy and werenít forced to sell.